Anthony Lehmann: World record

 In May 2005, Lehmann broke the Guinness World Record for the most jokes told in an hour with 549, beating the previous record of 499, which was held by UK comedian Tim Vine.

 In April 2014, the record was reassigned back to Tim Vine following a decision from Guinness World Record officials.
 An official spokesman said that Anthony Lehmann had breached the guidelines.

 Radio

 SAFM

-In 2003, Lehmann’s radio career started as co-host of SAFM breakfast show in Adelaide with Lisa Millard.
-In July 2020, Lehmann returned to SAFM to host breakfast alongside Rebecca Morse and Andrew Costello 'Cosi'.
+In 2003, Lehmann began his breakfast radio career at SAFM in Adelaide, co-hosting the station's breakfast show with Lisa “Milly” Millard.
+He remained with SAFM until 2007.

+In July 2020, Lehmann returned to SAFM as co-host of Bec, Cosi & Lehmo alongside Rebecca Morse and Andrew “Cosi” Costello following the station's rebranding back to the SAFM name.
+The show concluded in October 2022, with Lehmo and Morse continuing until the end of the 2022 ratings year.